hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-patient-notes.md

       1. GET [base]/Patient?_id=5678

-    *Implementation Notes:*
-      - Fetches a bundle with the requested Patient, instead of just the resource itself, and allows for the inclusion of additional search parameters such as _include, _revinclude, or _lastUpdated ([how to search by id of the resource](https://hl7.org/fhir/r4/search.html#id)).
+    *Implementation Notes:* Fetches a bundle with the requested Patient, instead of just the resource itself, and allows for the inclusion of additional search parameters such as _include, _revinclude, or _lastUpdated ([how to search by id of the resource](https://hl7.org/fhir/r4/search.html#id)).
-      - Only for this search parameter are the conformance strengths different across requester and responder.
-Support for this search is optional for a requester.

 1. **SHALL** support searching a patient by an identifier using the **[`identifier`](https://hl7.org/fhir/R4/patient.html#search)** search parameter: